cmhuang48/HARK/README.md

 Hannah Abbasi, Chanelle Huang, Lisa Knox, and Joshua Reyes built this Karaoke app.
 Users can select a song, listen to the original artist, sing along with the instrumental tracks and lyrics, and receive a score on how accurate their pitch is compared to the original vocal track.
 Try it out!

+## Technologies Used

+LALAL.AI - AI-powered vocal and instrumental splitter TensorFlow - SPICE model for pitch detection

 ## Set Up

 Clone the repo to your local environment.